evankxiang/business_card/README.md

 # Liquid Card Extractor

-A modern, production-ready web application for extracting contact information from business cards using GPT Vision (Daedalus API).
+Local app that allows for lab members to upload business cards into a common database that may be printed and used for reference.
+Scanned using Claude Opus 4.5 via Dedalus API.

 ## Setup